akhomsib/restaurant-delivery-service-database/README.md

 ## How to Set Up & Run
 1. Navigate to the code/database/ directory.
 Run the `init_database.sql` script in MySQL.
 2. Navigate to the code/ directory in the terminal.
-Create a Python Virtual Environment <br />
+Create a Python Virtual Environment using the following command. <br />
    pip -m venv env
 3. Activate the environment with the provided requirements from the `requirements.txt` file based on os. <br />
    python install -r requirements.txt